Gembe-Consulting/UI5-MII-Scanner-App/LATEST_FEATURES_FIXES.md

-[FEATURE] (goods issue): remove leading zero after LE validation [FEATURE] (stock transfer): hide clear quantity icon, if LE is not empty Fixes being able to clear quantity, even if quantity input is not editable
+[FEATURE] (goods issue): remove leading zero after LE validation [FEATURE] (stock transfer): hide clear quantity icon, if LE is not empty Fixes being able to clear quantity, even if quantity input is not editable [FEATURE] (action pages): only show cancle confirmation if data has been changed [FEATURE] (roller conveyor): detect last unit and repair user input if required [FEATURE] (roller conveyor): detect last unit and show message [FEATURE] (roller conveyor): convert entered unit into uppercase [REFACTOR] (roller conveyor): move isLastStorageUnit to formatter and add isNotLastStorageUnit formatter [REFACTOR] (login): make var to const
+[FEATURE] (login): rework how this app handles login and authentication There are two scenarios to consider: Navigation from Mobile device and form Desktop device.
+From a desktop, we always navigate to a deep page like "/Start" or "/WE" (= not login page).
+Users are always authenticated by SAP NetWeaver.
+However, from a mobile device, we always navigate to "/Anmeldung" (= login page) while being authenticated by SAP NetWeaver using an default dummy user.
+This is why we force the user to enter his username.
+On successful login, we set the user model.
+To prevent navigation to a deeper page without an user model, all pages are based on PageBaseConroller that attaches a onBeforeNavigation event.
+Each time this even triggers, we check if the user model is set and valid.
+If not, we navigate to login page.
+To prevent desktop devices to be forced to navigatio to login page, we will read the IllumLoginName and fire a validation request to MII.
+[FIX] (roller conveyor): misspell in binding to check storage unit empty or full [FIX] (formatter): fix typo in storage unit empty/full formatter [FIX] (formatter): make isNotLastStorageUnit more atomic [FEATURE] (home): remove back navigation and hise Logout item on desktop devices [FIX] (roller conveyor): fix not being able to lint "=>" operator [FEATURE] (formatter): add null-check to last storage unit formatter remember to set &serverDelay=0 when doing opa tests [FEATURE] (models): add error messages to all models also add message toasts on request complete when debugging is active [FEATURE] (roller conveyor): prepare posting support